barche/IoTaWatt_wiki_fork/Input-Channel-Status.md

 ![Status Display](http://iotawatt.com/Images/Capture2.JPG)
 #### Samples per AC cycle

 The recent average of the number of samples that the IoTaWatt collects each time it samples a channel.
-It will be around 630 if you are in a 60Hz country (As in North America), or 750 if you are in a 50Hz country.
+It will be around 630 if you are in a 60Hz country (As in the USA), or 750 if you are in a 50Hz country.

 #### AC Cycles sampled per second